agharib/surprise-me/README.md

 This is just the beginning.

-1. Today I don’t have addresses to ship these items, so I’d likely add that
+1. I have no tests, I’m sorry to all my test driven engineering friends
-2. I have no tests, I’m sorry to all my test driven engineering friends
+2. The UI is crap on mobile (and in general) we’d probably clean that up
-3. The UI is crap on mobile (and in general) we’d probably clean that up
+3. We probably need better name, address, and email validation
-4. We probably need better name and email validation
+4. Couple of places where I'm definitely not international friendly, need to do a better job at that.
 5. We’d need to figure out what we’d send people 😉